 This method can be applied to all kinds of insect pests, from the mosquitoes that transmit such diseases as dengue and Zika, to moth caterpillars that destroy maize fields.
 We’ve created our insects using precise genetic engineering tools.
 They are just like wild insects, except we’ve inserted two additional genes.

-The self-limiting gene prevents the insects’ offspring from surviving to adulthood, and a fluorescent marker gene produces a protein throughout the body of the insects, which glows when exposed to a specific colour of light.
+The self-limiting gene prevents offspring of our released male insect from surviving to adulthood, and a fluorescent marker gene produces a protein throughout the body of the insects, which glows when exposed to a specific colour of light.
 This helps us to track our insects in the wild.